aleskandro/llm-d-lab/experiments/workload-variant-autoscaler/README.md

 ```shell
 oc create token bastion-daemon -n debugging --duration 240h
 ```
+- Set the values in the top cell of the notebook.
 - Port-forward the Prometheus service for local execution:
 ```shell
 oc port-forward -n openshift-monitoring svc/thanos-querier 9091:9091
 ```

-- Set up the parameters in the top cell of the notebook and run it.
+Set up the parameters in the top cell of the notebook and run it.

-Use the notebook in [/analysis/wva-analyze.ipynb](../../analysis/wva-analyze.ipynb) to render the analysis report.